faf-big

 faf is a global object that provides general functions and properties:

-// these log functions write to the "FAF.log" file; see FAF's Help menu
+// These log functions write to the "FAF.log" file; see FAF's Help menu

 function logInfo(msg)